About the Research Cluster

-Dr. Finbarr Murphy is Head of Department, Accounting and Finance, and Senior Lecturer in Quantitative Finance and Emerging Risk at the University of Limerick.
-A computer engineering graduate, Finbarr worked for over 10 years in investment banking before returning to academia and completing his PhD in 2010.
+Professor Finbarr Murphy is Executive Dean Kemmy Business School, a computer engineering graduate, Finbarr worked for over 10 years in investment banking before returning to academia and completing his PhD in 2010.
 Finbarr has authored or co-authored over 70 refereed journal papers, edited books and book chapters.
 His research has been published in leading research journals in his discipline such as Nature Nanotechnology, Small, Transportation Research A-F and the Review of Derivatives Research.
 A former Fulbright Scholar and Erasmus Mundus Exchange Scholar, Finbarr has delivered numerous guest lectures in America, mainland Europe, Israel, Russia, China and Vietnam.
 His research interests include quantitative finance and more recently, emerging technological risk.
-He is currently engaged in several EU H2020 projects and Irish Science Foundation Ireland (SFI) projects.
+Finbarr is currently engaged in several EU H2020 projects and Irish Science Foundation Ireland (SFI) projects.

 The ERG has built a strong reputation internationally as a solid partner that delivers on project outcomes.
 The group adopts a distinct interdisciplinary ethos which allows us to examine issues from not only a risk transfer perspective but also from legal risk and applied ethics standpoints.
 One of our unique selling points resides in our ability to bridge the gap between Europe’s scientific community and the insurance industry.
 In terms of research impact, we are working on two of the most valuable emerging technologies in Europe, assisted/automated driving and nanotechnology.
 The group has had two recent papers published in the Nature Nanotechnology, the most prestigious journal in the field.
 In both these areas, the involvement of the insurance industry as a key stakeholder is essential in order to facilitate the development of these technologies.
 We leverage our links with the London insurance market, including Lloyd’s of London and XL Catlin in order to bring the risk transfer/management perspective into research consortia working in these fields.
 The future roll out of automated driving will imply changing patterns of liability and hence the insurance industry will be an important stakeholder going forward.
 We are currently working with a number of insurance partners to create new underwriting protocols in order to facilitate growth in this dynamic industry.

-Dr Barry Sheehan is a college teacher in risk management, insurance and finance in the Kemmy Business School at the University of Limerick.
-He is a researcher and InsurTech innovator with actuarial and analytics experience gained through positions at Allianz Ireland, RSA, and Hannover Re.
+Dr Barry Sheehan is a lecturer in risk and finance in the Kemmy Business School at the University of Limerick.
+He holds the course directorship role for a cluster of award-winning inter-disciplinary programmes, including the MSc in Machine Learning for Finance, the MSc. in Computational Finance, and the HCI awarded Grad.
+Dip. in Artificial Intelligence in Finance.
+In his research, Dr. Sheehan investigates novel risk metrication and machine learning methodologies in the context of insurance and finance, attentive to a changing private and public emerging risk environment.
+He is a researcher with significant insurance industry and academic experience.
 With a professional background in actuarial science, his research uses machine-learning techniques to estimate the changing risk profile produced by emerging technologies.
-He is contributing member of Emerging Risk Group (ERG) at the University of Limerick which has a long established expertise in insurance and risk management and has a continued success within large research consortia including a number of EU H2020 and FP7 research projects.
+He is a senior member of Emerging Risk Group (ERG) at the University of Limerick which has long-established expertise in insurance and risk management and has a continued success within large research consortia including a number of SFI, FP7, and EU H2020 research projects.
+In particular, he contributed to the successful completion of three Horizon 2020 EU funded projects including PROTECT, Vision Inspired Driver Assistance Systems (VI-DAS) and Cloud Large Scale Video Analysis (Cloud-LSVA).
+These consortia are predominately driven by technical objectives and our role is one of assessing the legal, ethical, and actuarial impact of the state-of-the-art innovations.

 Florian David-Spickermann is a Postgraduate working for SCOR Global P&C Reinsurance.
 Alongside his work in the Underwriting Department, he is currently researching the impact of automated vehicles along the value-chain between the primary and reinsurance sector.
 Hence, he is involved in EU projects VIDAS and Cloud-LSVA funded under the MG3.6 and ICT 16 calls respectively.
 Due to his educational background and occupational activity, Florian has strong ties with the primary and reinsurance sector enabling him to assess automated driving especially in the context of actuarial issues and insurance risk theory.
 Applying the basic principles of insurance theory on this emerging risk and demonstrating the limits of the current underwriting approach is the subject of his first paper.